 Beyond journalism, I have been academically focusing on conflict transformation in the Great Lakes Region, e.g. through interning with the Rwandan National Commission for the Fight against Genocide (CNLG) and by researching about local war journalism practices (North-Kivu) and exiled conflict reporting (Burundians in Rwanda).

 I possess good knowledge of the Great Lakes region, gained over more than seven years that I have been working e.g. with the Rwandan Ecologist Association (ARECO), different youth initiatives and centres in Rwanda (YouLI, Ahazaza etc.) and with the Partnership Rhineland-Palatinate/Rwanda.

 Despite being mainly out of the country, I remain the social media manager of the Rwandan basketball club Patriots (representing Rwanda in the first NBA-Africa Basketball League 2020).

 Feminism.
 Anti-Eurocentrism.
 Slow News.
 Critical Whiteness.
 Radical Empathy.

 Keeping in mind: Representation (Edward Zaid).
 Appropriation.
 Privileges.

-I also do have preferences, for instance I might be a bit patriotic about my chosen home country Rwanda, however this does not imply that I am not critical.
-Things are combinable and I understand it as my journalistic task to present an overall image from a chosen angle, providing analytical insights, basically to be the filter between reality and the public perception of it.
+I do have personal opinions and preferences, for instance, I might be a bit patriotic about my chosen home country Rwanda.
+However, this does not imply that I am not critical of it.
+Empathy and critical distance are combinable and I understand it as my journalistic task to present an overall image from a chosen angle, providing analytical insights – basically, to be the filter between reality and the public perception of it.

 For my future career, this video inspired me.